 How To Get Active With Kids

-Exercising has so many benefits for your physical and mental wellbeing, so it’s one of the many things women in the BBG Community are doing to make sure they’re at their best, and being a great role model for their children.
+Exercising has so many benefits for your physical and mental wellbeing, like reducing the effects of stress, so it’s one of the many things women in the Sweat Community are doing to make sure they’re at their best, and being a great role model for their children.
 When I train clients, I always encourage them to bring their kids to the gym — they love seeing their mums get stronger and more confident!

 But life as a mum can be unpredictable.
 There might be times when getting a workout done seems difficult to fit into a busy week, so it’s worth considering other ways to stay active with your kids.